TelegramMarketing/TelegramMarketing/README.md

 - Add Members to Private Groups
 - Delay time to add Next Members
 - Delay Timing is Editable - You can Increase For Slow Adding and Decrease for Fast Adding
-- Scrap members with filter option with Active Members
+- Scrap members with filter option Such As
+- Scrap 24 Hours Active Members
+- Scrap within week Active Members
+- Scrap within Month Active Members
+- Scrap All group Members
 - Need only Groups links for members scraping and members adding
 - Delete Already Added Members Option Avilable
 - Accounts Rotation – It Auto switches To the Next accounts and adds members